THERAPY FOR DEPRESSION

 Some people may experience depression in reaction to a specific event or situation, such as the loss of a loved one or other traumatic event, relationship difficulties, a medical condition, or work-related stress.
 Some may associate depression with low self-esteem, loneliness, excessive or inappropriate guilt, or lack of meaning and purpose.
 Others may even experience it for seemingly no reason at all.

-You may wonder, "Can therapy help with depression?"
+You may wonder, "Can therapy help with depression?
+Or is it better to rely on medication?"
 Whatever the source of your symptoms, psychotherapy has been shown to be a more effective treatment for depression than medication.
-Therapy for depression can help you alleviate your symptoms, raise self-esteem, and discover meaning and purpose.
+Therapy for depression can help you to alleviate your symptoms, raise your self-esteem, and discover meaning and purpose.